MegaTheLEGEND/File-Z-backend/Readme.md

 # to do:

-pass more variables to server
+pass more variables to server (help me lol)

 add inter-client instant messaging